BI at UBC

 BIG Difference BC logo

-• BIG Difference newsletter: Subscribe to our monthly newsletter that shares choice events, choice reads, choice tips, and other opportunities and highlights from across our network.
+• Subscribe to the monthly BIG Difference newsletter for choice events, choice reads, choice tips, and other opportunities and highlights from across our network.

-• BIG Difference blog: Read our blog for a wide variety of content, including glimpses of how practitioners use BI, examples of BI in the wild, case studies, topical issues, and guest posts from community members.
+• Read the BIG Difference blog for a wide variety of content, including glimpses of how practitioners use BI, examples of BI in the wild, case studies, topical issues, and guest posts from community members.

-• BIG Difference conference: Co-hosted by UBC-DIBS, BC BIG, and WorkSafeBC, our free, online, annual conference celebrates using the behavioural and decision sciences for positive social impact across topics and sectors in BC and beyond.
+• Attend the free, online, annual BIG Difference conference, co-hosted by UBC-DIBS, BC BIG, and WorkSafeBC, to celebrate using the behavioural and decision sciences for positive social impact across topics and sectors in BC and beyond.

 Upcoming & Recent BI Events at UBC